kamiljano/CnC_MasterThesis/README.md

 of Command & Control (CnC) servers on various platforms.
 The goal of the comparison is to find the most efficient and cost effective method to remotely control the malware.

+To simplify the project, increase the development speed and ensure portability of common modules, both server side as well as the client side code of the Prove of Concept will be written with the help of Node.js.
+In real life applications however at least the client side should be written in a lower level language, to lower the risk of detection by the antivirus software.

+# Use cases

+// TODO: compare the most common trends for malware behaviour.
+Crypto mining?
+Surveillance?
+Password theft?

 # Approaches that will be reviewed in the study

 //TODO: modularize README.
 The main page should only contain a small description of what is going on